Jump to accessibility statement Skip to content

 • Sexual assault is an offence that can result in imprisonment.

 Telling someone about your concerns can be a first step to getting the right information and support.
 We will support you even if you don’t want to progress any concern formally either with the University or the Police.
-If you wish to remain anonymous you can do so using the on-line reporting tool.
+If you wish to remain anonymous you can do so using the online reporting tool.

 You can report an incident or a concern directly to: